jamesrochabrun/CompositionalList/README.md

 }
 ```

-- **Step 3**, creating a section, this can be done inside a data provider view model that conforms to `ObservableObject`. 😉
+- **Step 3**, creating a section, can be done inside a data provider view model that conforms to `ObservableObject`. 😉

- _For simplicity, here we are creating a single section, for the full code in how to create multiple sections check the [example source code](https://github.com/jamesrochabrun/CompositionalList/tree/main/Example/CompositionalListExample)._
+ _For simplicity, here we are creating a single section, for the full code on how to create multiple sections check the [example source code](https://github.com/jamesrochabrun/CompositionalList/tree/main/Example/CompositionalListExample)._

 ```swift
 struct Remote: ObservableObject {